Skip to content

 Ten Thousand Set Short Vs Tactical Short for Durability

-The compression liners have also held up really well in each pair of shorts and I haven’t had any issues with the bottoms of them fraying.
+The compression liners have also held up well in each pair of shorts and I haven’t had any issues with the bottoms of them fraying.
 Some training shorts come with compression liners that are not stitched well at the bottom of the leg, so they fray easily.
 The Set and Tactical Short both have double-stitched compression liners which help to add to their overall durability.

-The ripstop shell in the Tactical Short also has reinforced stitching on the inside of the shell to boost up its durability overall.
+The ripstop shell in the Tactical Short also has reinforced stitching on the inside of the shell to boost its durability overall.
 Both of these models have really good waistband constructions and I haven’t noticed any issues with them tearing, ripping, or stretching at all.

 Winner: Tie